 And in a world grappling with the reality of climate change, where consumers are increasingly aware of organizations’ efforts (or lack thereof) to implement sustainable practices into its business, data centers are under increasing pressure to step up their game.Southeast Asia in the spotlight

 As an emerging leader in the sector, this pressure applies doubly for Southeast Asia.
 The region’s economic center, Singapore, is a hub for data centers — but its thriving tech industry and high data center demand has contributed to its energy consumption per capita being one of the highest in the world.

 In fact, 7% of the country’s total energy consumption is derived from data centers, according to a local telco company, with this figure set to increase to 12% by 2030.
 Singapore also accounts for a massive 60% of Southeast Asia’s total data center supply.

-Its limited land size, tropical climate, lack of cost-effective renewable energy supply, and shifting policies for data centre development — in particular, a moratorium on new data centers, which has been put in place until 2021 — are vital challenges impeding the growth of data centres.
+Its limited land size, tropical climate, lack of cost-effective renewable energy supply, and shifting policies for data center development — in particular, a moratorium on new data centers, which has been put in place until 2021 — are vital challenges impeding the growth of data centers.

 But there are green options out there, including measures to increase renewable energy supply, as well as using viable cleaner fuel alternatives such as hydrogen.

 It is incumbent on the government authorities to provide regulatory certainty, and set out a roadmap for data center development that takes into account its climate impact, the Digital Realty/Eco-Business report says.

 Government support for technological innovations such as hydrogen will help data center developers and operators integrate these sustainable features into the design and siting of their data centers.

 Despite its small size, Singapore plans on investing in solar power deployment, with several high-profile projects underway.
 Global tech giants, including Apple and Microsoft, have helped with this effort — the two companies run their data center operations in the country purely on solar power, according to the report.